pellizzetti/github-battle/README.md

 # Github Battle

-This is the final project of the React.js Fundamentals course.
+This a project of the React.js Fundamentals course.

+Enter two GitHub usernames to battle against each other.

+The data of each user will be fetched from GitHub API.
+A simple calculation will be made to determine the winner, the loser or if a tie happened.

 ## Requirements